ansys/openapi-common/README.rst

 ----------------
 The ``openapi-common`` repository provides the source code for authentication-aware client for OpenAPI client libraries.

-Tbe PyAnsys OpenAPI Common library is intended for use with the custom code generation template in the `PyAnsys project <https://github.com/pyansys>`_.
+The PyAnsys OpenAPI Common library is intended for use with the custom code generation template in the `PyAnsys project <https://github.com/pyansys>`_.
 This library currently supports authentication with Basic, Negotiate, NTLM, and OpenID Connect.
 Most features of the underlying requests session are exposed for use.
 Some basic configuration is also